 Messrs.
 Moroun are directors of Universal and beneficially own, in the aggregate, approximately 65% of the outstanding common stock of Universal.
 Messrs.
 Moroun also beneficially own, in the aggregate, 100% of the common stock of LINC and are directors of LINC.
 After the completion of the merger, Messrs.
 Moroun will beneficially own, in the aggregate, approximately 82% of Universal's outstanding shares of common stock.
 In connection with the transactions described herein, Messrs.
-Moroun and entities they control will receive cash in an aggregate amount of \$94.5 million to pay previously declared but unpaid dividends and related promissory notes.
-The \$94.5 million of payments consist of (i) a Dividend Distribution Promissory Note, dated December 31, 2008, among LINC and CenTra, Inc. to pay the principal amount of \$25,000,000 in respect of a dividend declared on December 29, 2006 and subsequently contributed to Detroit International Bridge Company who assigned the promissory note to its subsidiary, DIBC Investments, Inc., (ii) a dividend payable in the amount of \$24.5 million net in respect of a dividend declared on December 29, 2006, (iii) a Promissory Note, dated July 23, 2012, among Matthew T. Moroun and LINC to pay the principal amount of \$14,094,360 in respect of a shareholder distribution, (iv) a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$13,905,640 in respect of a shareholder distribution, (v) a Promissory Note, dated July 23, 2012, among LINC and Matthew T. Moroun to pay the principal amount of \$8,551,000 in respect of a dividend declared on July 23, 2012, (vi) a Promissory Note, dated July 23, 2012, among LINC and the Annuity Trust to pay the principal amount of \$5,893,266 in respect of a dividend declared on July 23, 2012 and (vii) a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$2,555,734 in respect of a dividend declared on July 23, 2012.
+Moroun and entities they control will receive cash in an aggregate amount of \$92.5 million to pay previously declared but unpaid dividends and related promissory notes.
+The \$92.5 million of payments consist of (i) a Dividend Distribution Promissory Note, dated December 31, 2008, among LINC and CenTra, Inc. to pay the principal amount of \$25,000,000 in respect of a dividend declared on December 29, 2006 and subsequently contributed to Detroit International Bridge Company who assigned the promissory note to its subsidiary, DIBC Investments, Inc., (ii) a dividend payable in the amount of \$22.5 million net in respect of a dividend declared on December 29, 2006, (iii) a Promissory Note, dated July 23, 2012, among Matthew T. Moroun and LINC to pay the principal amount of \$14,094,360 in respect of a shareholder distribution, (v) a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$8,551,000 in respect of a dividend declared on July 23, 2012, (vi) a Promissory Note, dated July 23, 2012, among LINC and the Annuity Trust to pay the principal amount of \$8,593,266 in respect of a dividend declared on July 23, 2012 and (vii) a Promissory Note, dated July 23, 2012, among LINC and the MJM Revocable Trust to pay the principal amount of \$2,555,734 in respect of a dividend declared on July 23, 2012.
 The Moroun family has interests that are different from, or in addition to, the interests of the Universal shareholders generally.
 Although Messrs.
 Moroun and their related entities will own approximately 82% of the common stock of Universal after the completion of the merger, they have agreed in the Merger Agreement not to permit Universal to undertake a short-form merger until the earlier of four years from the date of the closing of the merger or the day after the LINC shareholders and their related persons no longer beneficially own, in the aggregate, more than 75% of the then outstanding common stock of Universal.
 A "short-form" merger is a statutory merger transaction between a parent company and its controlled subsidiary which can be unilaterally effected by the parent company, the effect of which is to force minority shareholders of the subsidiary to exchange their shares for merger consideration.
 A short-form merger under Michigan law would require the approval of shareholders holding not less than 90% of the shares of each class of stock, and if the parent corporation owns less than 100% of the outstanding shares of the subsidiary, minority shareholders must be notified promptly of the merger and granted dissenters' rights.
 Messrs.
 Moroun have advised the Company that they and their related persons currently have no intention of undertaking any transaction that would result in the deregistration of Universal or otherwise undertaking a transaction subject to Rule 13e-3 under the Securities Exchange Act of 1934, as amended.
-For additional information, see the sections captioned "The Merger-Interests of Executive Officers and Directors of Universal in the Merger" on page 71 of the Information Statement.
+For additional information, see the sections captioned "The Merger-Interests of Executive Officers and Directors of Universal in the Merger" on page 73 of the Information Statement.